 The utility industry is highly regulated, which often leads to consistent cash flows.
 As the population keeps growing, energy demands will grow right along with it and utility companies are positioned to profit.

-Fortis has the second longest dividend growth streak in the country at 45 years.
+Fortis has the second longest dividend growth streak in the country at 47 years.
 This has cemented the company as one of the best investments in Canada and definitely worthy of its blue-chip title.
-Yielding 3.27%, the company has grown dividends at a 5 year rate of 6% with a payout ratio of only 48%.

 Utility companies rely heavily on debt to finance capital investments.
 As such, these companies are prone to setbacks when interest rates rise.
 This is something you need to keep an eye on if you're looking to invest in a Canadian blue chip stock like Fortis.